 Here are the differences between the two options:

 - Reletting: Reletting is when you or your landlord find a new renter.
-The new renter will sign an entirely new rental agreement with your landlord, which then voids your original rental agreement and releases you from legal obligations.
+The new renter will sign an entirely new rental agreement with your landlord, voiding your original rental agreement and releasing you from legal obligations.

 Additionally, consider renting the rooms in your rental unit to cover any rent you cannot make.
 Instead of breaking a lease because you can’t afford the monthly rent, use our Room Rental Agreement to rent the rooms in your dwelling (with your landlord’s permission).

-It’s still your landlord’s property, so making sure he or she approves of the new tenant is extremely important.
+It’s still your landlord’s property, so making sure they approve the new tenant is fundamental.

-If your landlord doesn’t allow reletting or subletting, you could request to end the lease with an early lease termination letter or a lease termination letter.
+If your landlord doesn’t allow reletting or subletting, you could request to end the lease with an early lease termination letter.

 You’re legally allowed to vacate the premises without incurring any penalties if your landlord does anything that violates the terms of the lease agreement.